MAKEUP PRODUCTS (NON-PERMANENT)

 59224

-While the majority of chemicals in cosmetic products present little or zero threat, several dozen are linked with severe medical problems, including developmental delays and cancer.
-Chemicals in cosmetics invade a person's body through inhalation, the skin, and ingestion, and pose similar problems as food chemicals, per this site.
+Though most chemicals in cosmetics pose very little or zero danger, several are associated to considerable health issues, including developmental delays and cancer.
+Cosmetic chemicals get into the body through the skin, inhalation, ingestion and internal use, and cause the same problems as food chemicals, per this site.